-To save money and the hassle of tugging your luggage along, you might like to consider booking a private transfer from Taoyuan or Shongshan airport.
+To save money and the hassle of tugging your luggage along, you might like to consider booking a private transfer from Taoyuan or Songshan airport.
 They’re comfortable, reliable, and far cheaper than a taxi.

 How to Get Around Taipei

 Transport is an absolute breeze, so there’s no need to worry about getting from A to B.

-You’ll also find loads of storage lockers at the MRT stations and the train stations where you can safely and securely leave your bags whether it’s for a couple of hours, the day or longer.
-Locker rentals go per hour, and start at NT$10.
+You’ll also find loads of storage lockers at the MRT stations (and train stations) where you can safely and securely leave your bags, whether it’s for a couple of hours, the day, or longer.
+Locker rentals go per hour and start at NT$10.
 So, remember to carry some small change with you if you want to store your bags.

-Taxis are also plentiful in Taipei and flagging down a yellow cab is hardly ever an issue, unless it’s raining of course.
-Day rates usually start at a base rate of NT$70 for the first 1.25km and then increase by NT$5 per 200m.
+Taxis are also plentiful in Taipei, and flagging down a yellow cab is hardly ever an issue unless it’s raining, of course.
+Day rates usually start at a base rate of NT$120 for the first 1.25km and then increase by NT$5 per 200m.
 Fares at night start at a slightly higher rate.

 If you are looking for a cheaper option, Uber is very popular in Taipei.
 Simply use the Uber APP to get your taxi.